PureStorage-OpenConnect/Jenkins-Docker-Volume-Ci-Pipeline/README.md

 - Performs tSQLt unit tests **in serial**
 - Renders the tSQLt unit test results to Jenkins using the JUnit plugin
 - Tears down the container
+- Removes the Docker volume if any of the tSQLt tests have failed